Blue Heelers: episode guide

 Episode 3.13 (099)

 Inspector Faulker fills in for Tom when he is sent away for a training session, leaving the station seriously understaffed.
 Things go from bad to worse when the computer system goes down, an old man goes missing, and a young mother's car is stolen with her baby asleep in the back seat.
+Nick and Adam are preoccupied by a pesky car alarm and Faulkner dismisses a young man who comes into the station looking for recruiting info.

 Guest Starring: Nick Waters as Faulkner, Alexandra Sangster as Anna Croydon, Richard Young as Gary Steadman, Norman Yemm as Nigel Carmody, Susanne Chapman as Michelle Tomminello, Shauna MacEwan as Kerry, Carole Yelland as Joan Reeves, Kelly Rowland as Lorae, Kate Keltie as Briana Tomminello, Zak Zavod as Bradley Tomminello, Tibor Gyapjas as Vic Tomminello, Mim Green as Elizabeth Tomminello